 After the hackle has been wound and secured - either with tying thread or the first round of tinsel, you grab the tinsel with the right hand and start rotating the vice with the left.
 I normally wind the ribbing in the opposite direction of the body material or hackle.
 In order to avoid catching the hackle fibers under the ribbing I wiggle the ribbing material from side to side while I rotate the hook.
 This will stroke the fibers aside and normally make the ribbing find its way between the fibers, catching very few.
-I wind the rib in one continous movement, but if I see fibers getting caught or the ribbing becoming uneven, I just reverse one round and continue from there.
+I wind the rib in one continuous movement, but if I see fibers getting caught or the ribbing becoming uneven, I just reverse one round and continue from there.
 It's a fast and convenient method and for flies with 'rough' bodies; yarn, dubbing etc. I can't see the difference between flies made this way and with the traditional method.

 Most people will varnish their flies from above, which can be fine, but also frustrating.
 Often the varnish will be difficult to distribute on all sides of the head of the fly.
 One place seems to have a magic attraction though, and that is the eye.
 By using the rotation you can not only get an even and smooth head, but also avoid the varnish in the eyes of the fly.

-After one side you turn the hook over 180 degrees and do the same for the opposite side (right illustration 3).
+After one side you turn the hook over 180 degrees and do the same for the opposite side.
 Now you can carefully smear the varnish over the whole surface of the head while rotating the fly slowly.
 You can even add more varnish, because now the laws of physics work for you.
 The surface tension of the already applied varnish will hold on new varnish added and actually make it more difficult to have 'stray varnish' enter places where you do not want it.